Embed a Widget Securely

 | appId | ID of the application containing the content to embed. |

 | userId | Composer user who owns the application.
-This is the user who created the application, not necessarily the creator of the embedded asset. |
+This is the user who created the application, not the creator of the embedded asset. |

-| clientId | End user identifier for the person viewing the embedded dashboard. |
+| clientId | End-user identifier for the person viewing the embedded dashboard. |

 | orgId | Organization identifier. |

-domainis not encrypted and must be supplied client-side.API keyis never passed inside the JSON body.
-It authenticates the server call as a header.
+| api_key | Used when making an API call to obtain the JWT token.
+It is never passed inside the JSON body.
+It authenticates the server call as a header. |

 Generate a Secure Widget Token